-Commute times to work are much lower in Limerick than in the rest of Ireland with two-thirds of the working population at work in less than thirty minutes.
+A key benefit of living in Limerick is workers’ commute times are much lower than in the rest of Ireland, with two-thirds of the working population at work in less than thirty minutes.

 With motorway connectivity already in place to both Dublin and Galway cities - and another, to Cork, in the National Development Plan - Limerick is one of Ireland’s most accessible urban centres.
 Thanks to this network, today it has a catchment of over 1million people living within just 90 minutes’ drive and over 3million within two and a half hours.